 1.01 In these rules:

-(f) “draw” means the random selection of the raffle ticket winning number using a Random Number Generation (RNG) system from all raffle tickets sold for the draw;
+- “Draw” means the random selection of the Raffle Ticket Winning Number using a Random Number Generation (RNG) system from all Raffle Tickets sold for the Draw;

-(g) “draw time” means the scheduled time at which the draw takes place for the raffle or, when a draw is not able to take place for any reason, the soonest available time after the close of the raffle;
+- “Draw Time” means the scheduled time at which the Draw takes place for the Raffle or, when a Draw is not able to take place for any reason, the soonest available time after the close of the Raffle;

-(h) “player” means a person who is eligible to participate in the raffle in accordance with the regulatory framework including relevant federal and provincial legislation, AGCO terms and conditions, Registrar’s Standards and Directives, the Lottery Licensing Policy Manual, together with all relevant updates and information bulletins (“AGCO Regulations”) and the terms, conditions, explanations, rules and procedures enacted specific to this raffle (“Foundation Rules”)
+- “Player” means a person who is eligible to participate in the Raffle in accordance with the regulatory framework including relevant federal and provincial legislation, AGCO terms and conditions, Registrar’s Standards and Directives, the Lottery Licensing Policy Manual, together with all relevant updates and information bulletins (“AGCO Regulations”) and the terms, conditions, explanations, rules and procedures enacted specific to this Raffle (“Foundation Rules”);

-(i) “prize” is the amount payable to the winner from the proceeds of the raffle determined in accordance with Foundation Rules;
+- “Prize” is the amount payable to the Winner from the proceeds of the Raffle determined in accordance with Foundation Rules;

-(j) “raffle” means the 50/50 lottery that will take place online from July 1 to September 2, 2019 and on-site during the 2019 Canadian National Exhibition (August 17 to September 3, 2018), which will be held at Exhibition Place in Toronto, Ontario;
+- “Raffle” means the electronic 50/50 lottery that will take place online from July 1 to September 2, 2019 and on-site during the 2019 Canadian National Exhibition (August 16 to September 2, 2019), which will be held at Exhibition Place in Toronto, Ontario;

-(k) “Raffle Sales Unit” means the fixed base or mobile device that communicates with the backend system supplied by 5050 Central and the printer used to facilitate the sale of Raffle Tickets;
+- “Raffle Sales Unit” means the fixed base or mobile device that communicates with the backend system supplied by AscendFS and the printer used to facilitate the sale of Tickets

-(l) “raffle ticket” means the receipt issued by a raffle ticket seller from a Raffle Sales Unit containing randomly generated numbers purchased by the Player or a receipt issued online through the CNEF’s Raffle portal following the purchase online of a Ticket;
+- “Ticket” means the receipt issued by a Raffle Ticket seller from a Raffle Sales Unit containing randomly generated numbers purchased by the Player or a receipt issued online through the CNEF’s Raffle portal following the purchase online of a Ticket;

-(n) “winner” means the person(s) who is the bearer of a winning ticket and who satisfies all conditions established by the CNEF to claim the prize;
+- “Winner” means the person(s) who is the bearer of a Winning Ticket and who satisfies all conditions established by the CNEF to claim the Prize;

-(o) “winning number” means the winning number drawn on the draw date and draw time for the raffle; and
+- “Winning Number” means the winning number drawn on the Draw date and Draw Time for the Raffle; and

-(p) “winning ticket” means a valid ticket that bears a selection that exactly matches the winning number.
+- “Winning Ticket” means a valid Ticket that bears a selection that exactly matches the Winning Number.

 1.02 Words in the singular shall include the plural, and words in the masculine gender shall include the feminine.

-1.03 In the event of a conflict between information issued by 5050 Central and contained on the ticket and the Foundation Rules, such conflict shall be resolved in accordance with the following priority:
+1.03 In the event of a conflict between information issued by AscendFS and contained on the Ticket and the Foundation Rules, such conflict shall be resolved in accordance with the following priority: